aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 git push origin develop
 ```

-In the Gitlab console, navigate to Build > Pipelines and select the running job
+In the GitLab console, navigate to Build > Pipelines and select the running job
 It should look similar to the image below (which has connect-instance expanded):
 -
 ![[tfcicd-pl2.png]](images/tfcicd-pl2.png)